Thread: A Logic-Based Data Organization Paradigm for How-To Question Answering with Retrieval Augmented Generation: Scenarios and Datasets

 For the WikiHow dataset, we utilize publicly available Windows Office Support Docs\footnote{\url{https://github.com/MicrosoftDocs/OfficeDocs-Support}} as retrieval documents.
 We select around 100 tasks from WikiHow tagged with Microsoft products like Word, PowerPoint, and Teams, each containing 10 to 40 steps related to Windows operations.

 For the IcM dataset, we collect 56 TSGs from an enterprise-level engineering team responsible for a large-scale cloud platform.
 The selected incidents in the IcM dataset can be resolved using the knowledge provided in these TSGs.
-We list the statistics of our datasets in Table~\ref{tab:data}.